Skatteetaten/aurora-openshift/docs/openshift.md

 # A Short History
+Todo: Is this timeline correct?
+Did we really start in late 2014?

 The work on what would become the Aurora OpenShift Platform started late in 2014 in the wake of a major project to modernize the handling of the foundational data for most tax calculations in Norway.
 The project identified during its